 Bond Index Calculator — My personal tool for reconstructing bond index returns from the underlying interest rates.
 You can also use it to build your own bond index.
 I use this for all of the bond data on the site.

 Other free data sources you may find interesting

-Simba’s Backtesting Spreadsheet — Collected from various sources around the web and maintained by the Bogleheads community, this is the definitive collection of high-quality free asset data for everyday investors.
+Simba’s Backtesting Spreadsheet — Collected from various sources around the web and maintained by the Bogleheads community, this is the definitive source of high-quality free asset data for everyday investors.

-Fama/French Data Library — A massive collection of US and international stock data broken down by various contributing factors.
+Fama-French Data Library — A massive database of US and international stock data broken down by various contributing factors.
 It requires a bit of a learning curve to use, but is extremely thorough and well-sourced.

 Federal Reserve Economic Data (FRED) — A great source for all kinds of economic data including bond returns and inflation rates.

 Shiller Data — Robert Shiller’s aggregate US Stock, bond, and inflation dating back to 1871.

 Crestmont Research Stock Market Matrix — The original inspiration for the Portfolio Charts Heat Map, this stock market history is packed full of useful information.

 MSCI Real Time Index Data Search — The data provider that many professional indices track offers a great tool for searching source data.